How to find the lowest home loan interest rate

 But as you explore your options, keep in mind that the best mortgage rate doesn’t necessarily mean you’re getting the most affordable mortgage loan.

 Some lenders may make up for offering a lower interest rate by charging you a larger origination fee.
-You can also buy down your interest rate by purchasing “points” to get the lowest home loan interest rate.
+You can also buy down your interest rate by purchasing “points” to get a lower home loan interest rate.

 Also keep in mind that a loan may start off with an extremely low-interest rate, but the interest rate could rise over time if you select an adjustable-rate mortgage (ARM).
 Many people find ARM loans appealing because they typically have lower interest rates at the beginning of the loan term than fixed-rate mortgages, which keep the same interest rate for the life of the loan.